tarsa129/mkdd_rename_release_files/README.md

 output: the name of the .zip file that is created<br/>

 make_folders.py:<br/>
-input: the name of the folder with the release files<br/>
 --output: the name of the .zip file that is created<br/>
---ini_file: the name of a .ini file that is necessary for the editor. if not specified, a generic .ini file will be automatically created<br/>
+--author: the name that you want the files to be released with